watersheds

 The RCWA is involved in the creation and maintenance of multiple Abandoned Mine Drainage (AMD) treatment systems in the watershed, as well as educational programs, macroinvertebrate collection, cleanups, and encouraging public participation and awareness.

-For more information, visit their website by clicking the link on the left.
+For more information, visit their website by clicking the image on the right.

 For details on the multiple AMD treatment projects in the watershed, visit the Datashed project page.